-We will be increasing the role of clinical leadership in the organisation and appointing specific leads to take portfolios for Quality Improvement and Value-Based Healthcare.
-We will be promoting a culture in which innovation is encouraged, and provide an environment in which this can flourish.
+We will be increasing the role of clinical leadership in the organisation and appointing specific leads to take portfolios for Quality Improvement and

 QI and Value-Based Healthcare

 Approaches to Quality Improvement and Value-Based Healthcare that will see clinical leaders in primary and secondary care paired together to work on discrete projects.
 While having specific objectives within the Quality/Value arena, it is expected that this joint working will also prove invaluable in streamlining pathways between hospital and community.